nicholaswilde/recipes/docs/vegetarian/vegan-caesar-salad.md

 Prepare [vegan Parmesan cheese][1].

-### Step 5
+### Step 5 - Assembly

-Assemble salad: Arrange romaine salad on a serving platter or large shallow bowl.
-Drizzle with 3 tablespoons TJ's Vegan Caesar Dressing and 1 tablespoon vegan Parmesan and toss to coat.
+Arrange romaine salad on a serving platter or large shallow bowl.
+Drizzle with 3 tablespoons [TJ's Vegan Caesar Dressing][3] and 1 tablespoon [vegan Parmesan][1] and toss to coat.
 Add more dressing if desired.

 ### Step 6

-Top with roasted garbanzo beans, sprinkle with vegan Parmesan, and finish with a few grinds of black pepper.
+Top with roasted garbanzo beans, sprinkle with [vegan Parmesan][1], and finish with a few grinds of black pepper.
 Serve with lemon wedges and more dressing on the side.

 ## :link: Source